 Kevin served five terms (ten years) in the Oregon House of Representatives.
 His committee assignments included the Labor Committee and Judiciary Committee, as well as the Joint Committee on Ways and Means.
 He was chairman of the House Judiciary Committee on Criminal Law and served two terms on the Oregon Emergency Board.
 Kevin also served a partial term in the Oregon Senate, filling out a term by appointment.
-During his legislative service, Kevin was the chief sponsor of more successful legislation (135 bills) than any other single legislator in the last 50 years.
+During his legislative service, Kevin was the chief sponsor of more successful legislation (135 bills) than any other single legislator since 1859, when Oregon became a state.
 His legislative accomplishments include authoring Oregon’s Anti-Stalking Law, establishing the Tax Court Magistrate Division, reforming adoption laws to make adoptions quicker and less expensive, authoring major workers’ compensation reforms, passage of a host of anti-crime legislation, and reforms to improve access to our courts.
+A list of Kevin's legislation can be found at https://www.kevinmannix.com/legislation.

 Kevin is also the author of Measure 11 (mandatory minimum sentences for violent crimes), Measure 17 (requiring state prisoners to engage in useful work, full time, while incarcerated), and the Victims' Rights Amendments to the Oregon Constitution.